-As its name implies, FedEx Small Business is geared for startups.
+As its name implies, FedEx Small Business is geared towards startups.
 The program offers numerous benefits, including a rewards program and the Packaging Help Hub, a resource that helps you calculate package DIM.
 Are you shipping perishables?
 FedEx also offers temperature-controlled shipping.

 UPS has a Small Business Program that offers a variety of resources to small business owners.
 Along with providing the ability to schedule pickups and manage customer returns, UPS allows you to participate in virtual brainstorming sessions with their small business solutions team.
 They can help you map out and fine-tune your supply chain, discover opportunities for greater agility, productivity, and growth, and discuss other tools and services that will help accelerate your business.

-Four Ways to Reduce Shipping Costs
+5 Ways to Reduce Shipping Costs